leonlinsx/minimal-mistakes/_posts/2020-10-07-2020-substack-review.md

 5. Thoughts on the newsletter industry

 ## 1. Substack is a simple way to set up an email newsletter service

+[Email newsletters have been rising in popularity since 2019](https://avoidboringpeople.substack.com/p/theres-more-to-communities-than-facebook "Substack"), and part of the reasons are Substack's funding announcement, a pendulum shift back to subscription revenue, and high profile writers starting a newsletter \[1\].

+Substack was and still is one of the easiest ways to set up a professional newsletter.
+By that I mean something that's **moved on from directly emailing people,** which is how many people start out \[2\].

+Some good reasons to move to a professional service like Substack include:

+- Posting publicly allows discovery, sharing, and faster growth of your readership
+- Access to tools to monitor readership base, such as open rates, click rates, growth over time
+- More professional, better looking, and fancy formatted emails